szhorvat/mEngine/README.md

     make
     cp mEngine ..

-Edit mEngine.sh and ensure that the path to your MATLAB installation is correct.
+Edit `mEngine.sh` and ensure that the path to your MATLAB installation is correct.

-Test mEngine using the examples from mEngine.nb
+Test mEngine using the examples from `mEngine.nb`.

+A precompiled binary for 64 bit OS X 10.6 or later is available [here](https://dl.dropbox.com/u/38623/mEngineBinary.zip).